Create an agent with Copilot Studio

 Screenshot of the Copilot Studio home page.

 On the home page, you can start creating an agent and view agents you have recently worked on.
 The Power Apps environment in which your agents are defined is shown at the top of the page.
-You can also navigate to the Create page for more agent creation options and the Agents page to view all of your existing agents.

-Screenshot of the Create page in Copilot Studio.
+Screenshot of the Copilot Studio agents page.

-You can create a completely new agent or start with a template.
-In this exercise, you’ll create a brand new agent.
+You can create a completely new agent or start with an agent template.
+In this exercise, you’ll create a brand new agent by describing the functionality of the agent that you want to build.

 Create an agent to help employees with expense claims.

-9. In the Test your agent pane, enter the following prompt:
+12. In the Test your agent pane, enter the following prompt:

 Hello

-10. Now try the following prompt:
+13. Now try the following prompt:

 Who should I contact about submitting an expense claim?

-11. Let’s try another prompt:
+14. Let’s try another prompt:

 What's the expense limit for a hotel stay?